Data Gaps (Beta) - More Info

 In this project, Climate Change AI, with the support of Google DeepMind, aims to identify and catalog critical data gaps that impede AI/ML applications in addressing climate change, and lay out pathways for filling these gaps.
 In particular, we identify candidate improvements to existing datasets, as well as "wishes" for new datasets whose creation would enable specific ML-for-climate use cases.
 We hope that researchers, practitioners, data providers, funders, policymakers, and others will join the effort to address these critical data gaps.

-Our list of critical data gaps is available at the following link: www.climatechange.ai/dev/datagaps.
-This page provides more details on the methodology through which this list was compiled, as well as on our taxonomy of data gaps.
+Our list of data gaps is available at this link.
+This page provides more details on the methodology, taxonomy of data gaps, and stakeholders consulted.

 This project is currently in its beta phase, with ongoing improvements to content and usability.
 We encourage you to provide input and contributions via the routes listed below, or by emailing us at datagaps@climatechange.ai.
 We are grateful to the many stakeholders and interviewees who have already provided input.